anandka/Learning/Kubernetes Revision.md

 - Host information first comes from /etc/hosts (files), then a DNS server (dns), and if neither of those work, at least a fallback of "myhostname" so that the local machine has some name.

-- one can host their own DNS server - example using Core DNS
+- One can host their own DNS server - example using Core DNS

 ### Network NameSpaces!
 (Referred to as NNS in section below)